Skip to Content

 StepModuleBehavior on failure

-3. PII scangovernance.pyHTTP 400, identified PII types
+9. PII scangovernance.pyHTTP 400 with identified PII types

-4. Model allowlistgovernance.pyHTTP 403, model not permitted
+13. Model allowlistgovernance.pyHTTP 403 when the model is not permitted

 Provider routing